ONSdigital/ras-collection-instrument/tests/README.md

 This guide describes what to install and how to run the test cases for ONS RAS.

+NOTE: There is currently no startup/teardown for database setup.
+Therefore if you encounter any problems, initialise the database again manually with
+`psql -h localhost -p 5431 -U postgres -a -f ras_collection_instrument_D0001_initial_build.sql`

-To run all tests, go to the `/tests/behave-BDD-tests` directory and run the command:
+To run all tests, run the command:

-	/> behave
+	/> behave tests/behave-BDD-tests/features

 The system should output something like: